Dates, parades and key events of the Holy Week of Malaga 2026.

 🔹 🙏 The Transfer of the Captive

-One of the most impressive moments of the Malaga Holy Week is the transfer of Jesus Captive.
-Known as “The Lord of Malaga”, his image moves forward in an atmosphere of silence and devotion, while thousands of people accompany him through the streets.
+One of the most impressive acts of the Malaga Holy Week is the transfer of Jesus Captive, popularly known as the Lord of Malaga.
+The image moves forward surrounded by an atmosphere of deep devotion and devotion, while thousands of people accompany the route in absolute silence, making it one of the most moving moments of the week.

 🔹 🎖️ The Legion and the Christ of Mena